leanprover/theorem_proving_in_lean4/interacting_with_lean.rst

 -  ``λ x, a * b > x``
 -  ``λ x, a * b > a``

 In other words, our intent may be to replace either the first or second ``a`` in ``h₂``, or both, or neither.
 Similar ambiguities arise in inferring induction predicates, or inferring function arguments.
 Even second-order unification is known to be undecidable.
-Lean therefore relies on heuristics to fill in such arguments, and when it fails to guess the right ones, they need to be provided explicity.
+Lean therefore relies on heuristics to fill in such arguments, and when it fails to guess the right ones, they need to be provided explicitly.

 To make matters worse, sometimes definitions need to be unfolded, and sometimes expressions need to be reduced according to the computational rules of the underlying logical framework.
 Once again, Lean has to rely on heuristics to determine what to unfold or reduce, and when.